mcraiha/spine-unity-docs/Getting-Started.md

 1. Create an empty Unity project.
 1. Download the latest spine-unity.unitypackage: http://esotericsoftware.com/spine-unity-download
 1. Import the unitypackage (you can double-click on it and Unity will open it).
-1. Go to the `Examples\Getting Started` folder in the Project panel.
+1. Go to the `Spine Examples\Getting Started` folder in the Project panel.
 Open and examine those Unity Scene files in order.
 Make sure you read the text in the scene, check out the inspector and open the relevant sample scripts.

 > The **Spine-Unity** runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data in [Unity](http://unity3d.com/) engine.
 >